 Some of Olivia's interests are learning more about neurodiversity affirming practices, creating educational resources, and telehealth.
 During the Covid-19 pandemic, she discovered her interest in telehealth by actively sharing telehealth related resources to educators around the world.

 Daniela has worked with neurodivergent toddlers, children, and teens since 2013.
-She is currently completing her master's degree in Special Education at The University of British Columbia.
-Daniela is a registered autism service provider (Category B) in B.C. and a certified Sibshop faciliator.
+She completed her master's degree in Special Education at The University of British Columbia.
+Daniela is a registered autism service provider (Category A) in B.C. and a certified Sibshop faciliator.